Robert-Hughes/rjrssync/README.md

     Probably the initiator needs to handle the transfer (rather than orig plan of Src contacting Dest), as the hostname of Dest may not be the same when addressing from Src (e.g. localhost).
 This is also more symmetrical/simpler?
-    Should replace "daemon" with something like remote/secondary/responder/dumb
+    Should replace "daemon" with something like remote/secondary/responder/dumb Maybe also don't launch remote process on local computer - just do it directly as it's simpler, even though less consistent
 * Network port specified as command line arg or other configuration variable?
 * Investigate if parallelising some stages would speed it up, e.g. walking the dir structure on multiple threads, or sending data across network on multiple threads
 * Investigate if pipelining some stages would speed it up, e.g. sending file list while also sending it